izzy2lost/CHDBOY/README.md

 CHDs are written with zstd by default, which chdman learned to read in 0.264.
 Recent DuckStation, Flycast, PCSX2 and PPSSPP all read it.
 To target older tooling, flip `PORTABLE` in [`Converter.kt`](app/src/main/java/com/chdboy/core/Converter.kt) to write Deflate instead — larger and slower, but readable by every CHD implementation ever shipped.

-### PSP

-Disc images use 128 KB compression blocks, which compress best.
-PPSSPP is the exception: it decompresses a whole block to serve one 2048-byte sector and caches only the most recent one, so [its documentation](https://dev.ppsspp.org/docs/getting-started/dumping-games/) asks for 2048-byte blocks.

-CHDBOY detects PSP images by their ISO 9660 volume descriptor and asks which you want before converting them — 2048 for smooth streaming, or 128 KB for a file about 25% smaller.
-Other consoles are unaffected.

 ## Documentation & Policies

 - [Project Website & Privacy Policy](https://izzy2lost.github.io/CHDBOY/)